mdulin2/SC3/README.md

 If somebody has ANY other ideas, then please go crazy and create the challenge!
 These are just thoughts that I (Max) had and put down before I forgot.
 All types of challenges will be accepted (even some Stegography).

-Total amount of finished challenges: 20 finished challenges:
+The goal is to have something like 30-40 challenges from all different categories.
+Currently, the total amount of finished challenges: 20 finished challenges:
 - Web: 1
 - Binary: 9
 - Linux: 8